Last Updated: February 22, 2026 (Price & Content Verified)

 Great career, plenty of promotions, six-figure salary, yearly bonuses.
 It was all good.

-Short-term rentals were the perfect pivot.
+Short-term rentals seemed like the perfect pivot.

-She was killing it in no time.
+Sis was killing it in no time.

 “I really didn’t expect it to take off the way that it did,” she laughs.